-➢ IF FIRM IS REQUIRED TO CARRY COVERAGE & HAS AN OUTSIDE CARRIER, submit Form DB-120.1, "Certificate of Disability Benefits Insurance" (the FIRM'S insurance carrier will send this form to the government entity at FIRM'S request).
+FIRM IS REQUIRED TO CARRY COVERAGE & HAS AN OUTSIDE CARRIER, submit Form DB-120.1, "Certificate of Disability Benefits Insurance" (the FIRM'S insurance carrier will send this form to the government entity at FIRM'S request).

-- IF FIRM IS REQUIRED TO CARRY COVERAGE & IS SELF INSURED, submit Form DB-155, "Certificate of Disability Self-insurance" (the FIRM must call the Workers Comp.
-Board's Self-Insurance Office at 518-402-0247). - IF FIRM IS NOT REQUIRED TO CARRY COVERAGE, submit Form CE-200, "Affidavit For New York Entities With No Employees And Certain Out of State Entities, That New York State Workers' Compensation and/or Disability Benefits Insurance Coverage is Not Required" (this form and the instructions for completing it are available from the link below).
+- Form DB-155, "Certificate of Disability Self-insurance" (the FIRM must call the Workers Comp.
+Board's Self-Insurance Office at 518-402-0247). - ➤ IF FIRM IS NOT REQUIRED TO CARRY COVERAGE, submit Form CE-200, "Affidavit For New York Entities With No Employees And Certain Out of State Entities, That New York State Workers' Compensation and/or Disability Benefits Insurance C overage is Not R equired" (this form and the instructions for completing it are available from the link below).